Analysis | If America were smarter about math, our politics might be less dumb

 Another place this sort of contextualization is useful is in the coronavirus pandemic.
 We are constantly seeking to understand how the pandemic is evolving, in part by considering where it is and isn’t spreading, information that seems as though it can help us figure out any role played by politics.
 But for a variety of reasons, that’s hard — including that tracking data is incomplete, operates at a lag and is hard to correlate directly to prevention efforts.

 We can, however, do better.
 Consider two states that are seemingly moving in different directions, Florida and Maine.
-In the past week, Maine’s new case total has surged 20 percent while Florida’s has dropped by a third.
-Because hospitalizations and deaths lag new cases (you get sick then you might get sicker and then you might die), those metrics are changing differently in each state at the same time.
+In the past week, Maine’s new case total has surged 20 percent, while Florida’s has dropped by a third.
+Because hospitalizations and deaths lag new cases (you get sick, then you might get sicker, and then you might die), those metrics are changing differently in each state at the same time.

 So what does this tell us?
-Does it tell us that Maine, a blue state where 74 percent of the population has received a dose of a vaccine, is failing while Florida, a red state with a 67 percent vaccination rate, is succeeding?
+Does it tell us that Maine, a blue state where 74 percent of the population has received a dose of a vaccine, is failing, while Florida, a red state with a 67 percent vaccination rate, is succeeding?
 Does it tell us that the attention paid to Florida during the fourth surge was overstated?

 Well, let’s evaluate.
 One thing to consider is that Maine’s new case total is still well below Florida’s.
 Florida is seeing 11 new cases for every one in Maine, despite the direction in which the two states are heading.